-If you are more into fresh water, then Aphrodite's Bath is also here; an enchanting lake formed next to a natural cave that the goddess Aphrodite, according to legend, came to bathe in.
+If you are more into fresh water, then Aphrodite's Bath is also here; an enchanting lake, located next to a natural cave, which the goddess Aphrodite according to legend came to bathe in.
 According to Greek mythology, Aphrodite was born in Cyprus on the cliff Petra tou Romiou.

 Aphrodite's youth Adonis has also left his mark on Cyprus at the Adonis Falls near the village of Peiya.

-If we stick to the Greek gods and myths, then the western part of Cyprus also offers Mount Olympus.
-The mountain is the highest point in Cyprus and is part of the Troodos mountain range with a full 1952 meters of rock up in the air.
+If we stick to the Greek gods and myths, then the western part of Cyprus also offers Mount Olympos.
+The mountain rises a full 1952 meters into the air, is the highest point in Cyprus and part of the Troodos mountain range.
 In general, western Cyprus is dominated by the Troodos Mountains, and on many mountain peaks you will find mountain hotels, churches and Byzantine monasteries - such as the monastery of Kykkos, which is known for its jewel-decorated icon of the Virgin Mary.